Skip to main content

 Run a second batch for the next tier

 One overnight batch won’t hit your 80% target across the entire codebase.
-The next evening, run a follow-up for the next tier of modules:You can also shift from unit tests to integration tests for critical user flows:Two nights of batch sessions can take a codebase from under 50% coverage to over 80% — work that would take an engineer weeks of dedicated effort.
+The next evening, run a follow-up for the next tier of modules:You can also shift from unit tests to integration tests for critical user flows:Two nights of parallel sessions can take a codebase from under 50% coverage to over 80% — work that would take an engineer weeks of dedicated effort.